privacyidea/privacyidea/doc/eventhandler/index.rst

 **tokentype**

 The action is only triggered if the token in this event is of the given type.
-This way the administrator can design workflows for enrolling and reenrolling tokens.
+This way the administrator can design workflows for enrolling and re-enrolling tokens.
 E.g. the tokentype can be a registration token and the registration code can be easily and automatically sent to the user.